survoai/humalect-docs/docs/05-Integrations/Gitlab.md

 Here, we keep our permissions to bare minimum, and need only:-
 - **Access to the authenticated user's API**
-	*Grants complete read/write access to the API, including all groups and projects, the container registry, and the package registry*.
+	* Grants complete read/write access to the API, including all groups and projects, the container registry, and the package registry.

 <br/>